-- c.
+- An appeal of a denial based on issues of medically necessary or Medical Necessity; - b.
+A grievance regarding denial of expedited resolution of an appeal; or - c.
 A grievance or appeal that involves clinical issues. - 9.
-A Member, a Member's authorized representative, or a provider acting on behalf of the Member with the Member's authorization, is deemed to have exhausted the Health Plan's grievance and appeal process if the Health Plan fails to adhere to the notice and timing requirements set by DHS, and may file for a State administrative hearing.

-B. Grievance and Appeal Recordkeeping

-- The Health Plan shall maintain records of its Members' grievances and appeals for a period of no less than ten (10) years in accordance with 42 CFR §438.3(u) and this RFP's requirements for recordkeeping and confidentiality of Members' medical records.
-Records shall be accurately maintained in a manner accessible to the State and available upon request to CMS. - 2.
-The record of each grievance or appeal shall contain, at a minimum, all of the following information: - a.
-A general description of the reason for the appeal or grievance; - b.
+A Member, a Member's authorized representative, or a provider acting on behalf of the Member with the Member's authorization, is deemed to have exhausted the Health Plan's grievance and appeal process if the Health Plan fails to adhere to the notice and timing requirements set by DHS, and may file for a State administrative hearing. - B. Grievance and Appeal Recordkeeping - The Health Plan shall maintain records of its Members' grievances and appeals for a period of no less than ten (10) years in accordance with 42 CFR §438.3(u) and this RFP's requirements for recordkeeping and confidentiality of Members' medical records.
+Records shall be accurately maintained in a manner accessible to the State and available upon request to CMS. - The record of each grievance or appeal shall contain, at a minimum, all of the following information: - a.
+A general description of the reason for the appeal or grievance;

+- b.
 The date received; - c.
 The date of each review or, if applicable, review meeting; - d.
 Resolution at each level of the appeal or grievance, if applicable; - e.
 Date of resolution at each level, if applicable; and - f.
-Name of the covered person for whom the appeal or grievance was filed.

-C. Inquiry Process

-1. The Health Plan shall have an inquiry process to address all inquiries as defined in §2.6.
+Name of the covered person for whom the appeal or grievance was filed. - C. Inquiry Process - 1.
+The Health Plan shall have an inquiry process to address all inquiries as defined in §2.6.
 As part of this process, the Health Plan shall ensure that, if at any point during the contact, the Member expresses a complaint of any kind, the inquiry becomes a grievance or appeal and the Health Plan shall give the Member, a Member's authorized representative, or a provider acting on behalf of the Member with the Member's consent, their grievance and appeal rights.
-The inquiry can be in writing or made as a verbal request over the telephone.

-D. Authorized Representative of a Member

-- 1. Members shall be allowed to authorize another person to represent their interests during any stage of the Grievance and Appeal System process as their authorized representative. - 2.
-Members shall be allowed, in person or by telephone, to verbally identify another person who may communicate with the Health Plan on the Member's behalf, for any matter that does not require a written request or written designation of an authorized representative under this RFP and contract.

-E. Grievance Process
+The inquiry can be in writing or made as a verbal request over the telephone. - D. Authorized Representative of a Member - Members shall be allowed to authorize another person to represent their interests during any stage of the Grievance and Appeal System process as their authorized representative. - 2.
+Members shall be allowed, in person or by telephone, to verbally identify another person who may communicate with the Health Plan on the Member's behalf, for any matter that does not require a written request or written designation of an authorized representative under this RFP and contract. - E. Grievance Process